 Parameter Definition Default Value PaaEnabled Determines whether the agent is enabled or disabled for a specific server configuration.
 Valid values are on or off.
 This value can be set globally; set for individual virtual hosts, directories, locations, or files; or both.
-The agent follows the most specific value that you set. on if you disable the PaaEnabled parameter globally, ensure that the PaaEnabled directive is set to on for the PingAccess reserved application context root.
+The agent follows the most specific value that you set. on If you disable the PaaEnabled parameter globally, ensure that the PaaEnabled directive is set to on for the PingAccess reserved application context root.
 This is /pa by default.
-For example, adding this text to an included configuration file enables PingAccess for the /pa context root and for the /var/www/html/one directory. <virtualhost :81=""></virtualhost> Adding this text to an included configuration file disables PingAccess for all content in the /var/www/html/two directory except for files named page2.html. <virtualhost :81=""></virtualhost>

-Parameter Definition Default Value PaaPropertyFiles List of .properties files that store configuration data used to connect the agent to the PingAccess engine nodes that the agent will communicate with. conf.d/agent.properties PaaEnabledNoteName An optional parameter that defines a note name.
-If a request includes a note with this name and a value of on or of f, this value overrides the PaaEnabled setting for that request.
+For example, adding this text to an included configuration file enables PingAccess for the /pa context root and for the /var/www/html/one directory. <virtualhost :81=""> <location pa=""> PaaEnabled on </location> <directory "="" <br="" var="" www="">html/one"&gt; PaaEnabled on </directory> </virtualhost> Adding this text to an included configuration file disables PingAccess for all content in the /var/www/html/ two directory except for files named pa ge2.html. <virtualhost :81=""></virtualhost> Parameter Definition Default Value -------------------- -- ------------------------------------ PaaPropertyFiles List of .properties files that store configuration data used to connect the agent to the PingAccess engine nodes that the agent will communicate with. conf.d/agent.properties PaaEnabledNoteName An optional parameter that defines a note name.
+If a request includes a note with this name and a value of on or of f , this value overrides the PaaEnabled setting for that request.
 To use this feature, you must deploy a custom module to include this note with the correct value. paa-enabled-note